jeremyBanks/youtube/playlists.md

 ## [Dimension 20: Shreik Week (Episodes and Extras)](https://www.youtube.com/playlist?list=PLObfuAmZm9pDLiMGbBWJtqXV9Z7o6TrxY)

-> ${hours}-hour playlist of all episodes, talkbacks, trailers, and animations from Shreik Week, a Dimension 20 campaign.
+> 0-hour playlist of all episodes, talkbacks, trailers, and animations from Shreik Week, a Dimension 20 campaign.
 >
-> ${d20blurb}
+> Dimension 20 is an Actual Play TTRPG series from CollegeHumor/Dropout, featuring original campaigns of Dungeons and Dragons and other tabletop role-playing systems.

 ## [Dimension 20: A Starstruck Odyssey (Episodes and Extras)](https://www.youtube.com/playlist?list=PLObfuAmZm9pCQbgg-V2SlQBm9TNucLth4)

-> ${hours}-hour playlist of all episodes, talkbacks, trailers, and animations from A Starstruck Odyssey, a Dimension 20 campaign.
+> 49-hour playlist of all episodes, talkbacks, trailers, and animations from A Starstruck Odyssey, a Dimension 20 campaign.
 >
-> ${d20blurb}
+> Dimension 20 is an Actual Play TTRPG series from CollegeHumor/Dropout, featuring original campaigns of Dungeons and Dragons and other tabletop role-playing systems.

 - [A Starstruck Odyssey Trailer](https://www.youtube.com/watch?v=oVC-KqAgm38&list=PLObfuAmZm9pCQbgg-V2SlQBm9TNucLth4)
 - [1.
 Welcome To The Spacin' Life, Buddy](https://www.youtube.com/watch?v=6I7cZG_RoWI&list=PLObfuAmZm9pCQbgg-V2SlQBm9TNucLth4)